Balanced cross-Kerr coupling for superconducting qubit readout: Transmon ionization with junction readout

 \subsection{Effect of cancellation condition on ionization}

-As stated in the main text, the matrix element eliminated by the cancellation condition \cref{balanced_coupling} is also precisely the matrix element responsible for transitioning the ground state of the transmon to the first excited state when measurement-induced transitions to higher excited states occur.
-Additionally, the matrix element that connects the first excited state to the second excited state is also approximately suppressed when the condition \cref{balanced_coupling} is satisfied.
+As stated in the main text, the matrix element eliminated by the cancellation condition Eq.~(3) is also precisely the matrix element responsible for transitioning the ground state of the transmon to the first excited state when measurement-induced transitions to higher excited states occur.
+Additionally, the matrix element that connects the first excited state to the second excited state is also approximately suppressed when the condition Eq.~(3) is satisfied.
 Therefore, by eliminating these matrix elements the likelihood of multiphoton processes causing the transmon to jump in excitation is expected to be reduced.

-\cref{fig:ncrit_cancellation} shows the critical photon numbers for varying resonator frequencies, both for when the cancellation condition \cref{balanced_coupling} is satisfied or not.
+\cref{fig:ncrit_cancellation} shows the critical photon numbers for varying resonator frequencies, comparing when the cancellation condition Eq.~(3) is satisfied with the no-cancellation case ($J=0$).
 When the cancellation condition is met, we observe as expected that the critical photon numbers increase.
+We also find that canceling the $1\leftrightarrow2$ matrix element, rather than the $0\leftrightarrow1$ element as specified in Eq.~(3), yields essentially the same result: the optimal coupling $J$ and the corresponding critical photon numbers remain essentially unchanged.

-It is worth mentioning that for the dispersive readout, canceling the $0 \leftrightarrow 1$ matrix element responsible for Purcell decay would also result in canceling most of the charge-charge coupling-based dispersive shift that is essential for readout \cite{Supplementary_Information}.
+It is worth mentioning that for the dispersive readout, canceling the $0 \leftrightarrow 1$ matrix element would also result in canceling most of the charge-charge coupling-based dispersive shift that is essential for readout.
 Alternatively, as recently discussed in Ref.~\cite{Sank:2024} in the context of dispersive readout, one could cancel parasitic matrix elements involving higher-energy states that are causing ionization without compromising the dispersive shift.
 However, no parameter set can cancel \textit{all} parasitic matrix elements simultaneously.
 Furthermore, since these cancellations involve higher-energy states, they are sensitive to fluctuations in the gate charge.
 Consequently, this balanced coupling strategy does not push ionization to larger photon numbers for dispersive readout.